yanickrochon/error-factory/README.md

 ### Parameterized error messages

 All errors messages are processed for parameters.
-This allows errors to be internationalized, if necessary, without referse engineering the original message.
+This allows errors to be internationalized, if necessary, without reverse engineering the original message.
 This feature does not affect normal error behaviour.

 To enable this feature, custom error instances must set `this.messageData` with